open-telemetry/opamp-spec/specification.md

 to in this section as the _payload trust anchor_.
 This certificate is operator-managed and is supplied to the Agent through implementation-specific configuration (for example, a file path in the Agent's configuration).
-The payload trust anchor MUST NOT be the same certificate as the TLS root the Agent uses to validate the transport — using the same root would collapse two separate trust domains into one and eliminate the security benefit.
+The payload trust anchor MUST NOT carry the `id-kp-serverAuth` Extended Key Usage, ensuring it cannot double as a TLS CA certificate.
+Operators MAY root both the TLS chain and the signing chain from the same root CA, provided the signing intermediate and leaf certificates carry only `id-kp-codeSigning` and the signing private key is stored separately from the distribution server.
+The security boundary is the combination of private-key isolation and EKU constraints — not a requirement for a separate root CA.

 The Server is independently configured with a signing key and its corresponding certificate chain that validates back to the payload trust